COLLEGE ROUNDUP: Busy weekend for Olivet

 Olivet Nazarene University 90, St. Xavier 79

-Senior guard John Contant continued his scorching start this season with an 8-0 run of his own in a first half in which he made four 3-pointers in a row to push the Tigers ahead early in Saturday's home Chicagoland Collegiate Athletic Conference tilt, one the home team won by a comfortable 11-point margin Saturday.
+Senior guard John Contant continued his scorching start this season with an 8-0 run of his own in a first half in which he made four 3-pointers in a row to push the Tigers ahead early in Saturday's home Chicagoland Collegiate Athletic Conference tilt.
+ONU won by a comfortable 11-point margin 90-79.

 The Tigers improved to 4-3 on the season and 3-1 in the CCAC.
 They'll be back in action Monday with a 7 p.m. home game against East-West University.

-The Cavaliers saw a 13-point lead evaporate over the final five minutes of regulation before ultimately falling in overtime to drop to 1-1 on the season Saturday.
+The Cavaliers saw a 13-point lead evaporate during the final five minutes of regulation before ultimately falling in overtime to drop to 1-1 on the season Saturday.

 Ahmed Mahmoud led the Cavaliers with 20 points, four rebounds and two assists.
 Former Kankakee Kay Darion Binion scored 17 points.
 Chris Roberts had 16 points and three assists.
 Chaz Hinds notched a double-double with 15 points, 11 rebounds and five assists.
 Kieon Gill was the fifth Cavalier in double-figures and stuffed the stat sheet with 12 points, eight rebounds and eight assists.

-KCC will look to get back over .500 when it hosts Bryant & Stratton at 7:30 p.m.
+KCC will look to get back above .500 when it hosts Bryant & Stratton at 7:30 p.m.
 Tuesday.

 Kennedy Johnson did it all for the Tigers in defeat, finishing with a team-high 19 points to go along with eight rebounds, seven assists and a steal.
 Zanna Myers drilled four 3-pointers and finished with 16 points, three rebounds, an assist, a steal and a block.
-Maggie Cora hit five triples off the bench and scored 17 points while Caroline Boehne was also stellar off the bench with nine points and 15 boards.
+Maggie Cora hit five triples off the bench and scored 17 points, and Caroline Boehne also was stellar off the bench with nine points and 15 boards.

 The Tigers fell to 8-2 (4-1) and ended a seven-game winning streak.
-They'll look to start a new one Mon, Feb.
-1 with a 5:30 p.m. home meeting with Governor's State University.
+They'll look to start a new one at home at 5:30 p.m.
+Feb.
+1 against Governors State University.

 MEN'S SWIM AND DIVE

-The Tigers had a dominant weekend in the water with a triple-digit victory over their nonconference foes from Romeoville in the team's lone home meet of the season.
+The Tigers had a dominant weekend in the water with a triple-digit victory against their nonconference foes from Romeoville in the team's lone home meet of the season.

 WOMEN'S SWIM AND DIVE